MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-viva-sales-sf.md

 -   Forums to contribute and receive support on common issues, which are routinely reviewed by our team of experts.

 -   Spaces to [share ideas](https://feedbackportal.microsoft.com/feedback/forum/7fcacc26-460c-ed11-b83d-000d3a4d91d1) and engage with the product development team.

-## FAQ

-### Is Copilot for Sales available for Salesforce CRM customers?

-Copilot for Sales is a generally available app for Salesforce CRM customers, [watch this short video to learn more](https://www.youtube.com/watch?v=hfDPogeGTHk).

-A Microsoft 365 for Enterprise or Office 365 for Enterprise product license is required to use the Copilot for Sales app in Outlook and Microsoft Teams.

-### How does Copilot for Sales work?

-Copilot for Sales uses an Outlook add-in and a Teams app to bring the context of your CRM into your sellers' workflows.
-[Learn more about Microsoft Copilot for Sales](https://www.microsoft.com/microsoft-viva/sales).

-### Is Copilot for Sales safe and secure?

-Copilot for Sales is a certified Microsoft app.
-That means it meets our rigorous security and compliance standards.

-Get information about license requirements, role requirements, and region availability in [Introduction to Microsoft Copilot for Sales](introduction.md) and [Copilot for Sales FAQ](tsg-no-column.md).